bwozniak27/bwozniak27.github.io/books.md

 ### Always and Forever

 This one wasn't as good, but I had to keep reading.
 Idk if I like the ending or not.
 I was hoping it was gonna end with her going to school with John and falling for him, but it didn't.
 I guess it's nice that her and Peter stayed together, but also, there's like no way they stay together in college.
 That stuff's a fairytale.
-P.S: don't watch the movies, they
+P.S: don't watch the movies, they were cheesy as heck.

 ### Crazy Rich Asians

 I wanted to try a more grown up rom-com, and since I liked this movie, I thought I'd try.
 It was actually pretty different from the movie.
-The ending's aren't the same at all, and it wasn't that
+The ending's aren't the same at all, and it wasn't that rom-comy actually.
+The rich life is fun to read about.

+### China Rich Girlfriend

+I liked that this one had a big emphasis on Astrid.
+I think she's more interesting than Rachel.
+It did kinda seem like they were just trying to top the exorbitance of the first book, though, which felt a bit excessive.

+### Rich People Problems

+I liked that this one got back to the Youngs.
+It was crazy in the end to find out Su-Yi didn't actually have any money, so the real rich one was her brother Alfred.
+Now I'm just left to speculate about how rich he is.
+I liked this series a lot actually.

+### Educated

+This was the first memoir I've read, and it was really good.
+What a crazy life she lived.
+The abuse parts were hard to read, but when she went to school it was inspiring to read about her learning.

+### The Lion, The Witch, And The Wardrobe

+This book was definitely aimed at kindergardeners, but that made it a very quick and easy read.
+The way Lewis describes Aslan is such a cool description of Christ.